MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 You can define a limited audience who can review your SaaS offer before you publish it live in the marketplace.

-1. On the **Preview Audience** page, add a single Azure AD or MSA email address and an optional description in the boxes provided.
+1. On the **Preview Audience** page, add a single Azure Active Directory or MSA email address and an optional description in the boxes provided.
 1. To add another email address, select the **Add another email** link.
 1. Select **Save draft**.